benlau/quickflux/README.md

 AppDispatcher
 -------------

-AppDispatcher is a singleton object in QML scope for delivering message.
+AppDispatcher is a singleton object in QML scope for message delivery.

 **AppDispatcher.dispatch(string name,object message)**